-We developed the Revenue Marketing System (RMS) to help marketing leaders take an abundant approach to driving pipeline and revenue.
+If you are not yet familiar with the Revenue Marketing System (RMS), we developed it to help marketing leaders take a holistic approach to driving pipeline and revenue (much like a well-balanced diet is part of a foundation for wellness).
 Today you and your marketing teams are under significant pressure to deliver short-term pipeline and revenue support.
 You often don’t have time to operate within or question the absence of strategic context.

 You spend most of your time on the practices found on the left side of the graphic: Automate and Engage.
 You are so busy executing tactics (enter monthly target number here) that the critical practices of truly understanding your buyers and aligning within marketing and with sales is given limited attention.
 (You’ll be given time to do that next month.)
 The irony is that you would produce better results if you Understood and Aligned better THIS month.
 According to Infor, companies with strong sales and marketing alignment achieve 20% annual growth rate.
 Companies with poor sales and marketing alignment have a 4% revenue decline.

-And according to our 2018 Revenue Marketing research, after resources, the biggest barriers to driving pipeline and revenue are (1) buyer persona insights and (2) alignment of marketing and sales.
+And according to our recent Revenue Marketing research, after resources, the biggest barriers to driving pipeline and revenue are (1) buyer persona insights and (2) alignment of marketing and sales.

 Applying The Revenue Marketing System